Rafał Trzaskowski: Political career

-Mayor of Warsaw
+Mayor of Warsaw (2018–present)

 In November 2017, it was announced that he would be the joint candidate for the Mayor of Warsaw of the Civic Platform and the Modern political party in the 2018 Polish local elections.
 He subsequently went on to win the elections on 21 October 2018 in the first round and was elected Mayor of Warsaw after beating his major rival Patryk Jaki of the Law and Justice party.
 He received a total of 505,187 votes (56.67%).
 During his mayoral term, Trzaskowski introduced, among others, a free nursery program for Warsaw kids, increased funding under the Warsaw in vitro program and carried out record purchases of clean public transport vehicles.
 In the first years of his term in office, six new stations of the second metro line were commissioned and works on the construction of the third metro line were started.

 Along with the mayors of the capitals of the other Visegrád Group countries, Trzaskowski signed the Pact of Free Cities in December 2019 to promote "common values of freedom, human dignity, democracy, equality, rule of law, social justice, tolerance and cultural diversity".
 In August 2020, the mayors released a joint statement, which expressed solidarity with the protesters in Belarus and condemned the violence used by the state authorities.
 It also appealed to the European Union "to review its policy towards Belarus and introduce measures against those responsible for the violent crackdown".

+In November 2023, Trzaskowski banned a pro-Palestinian protest against the Gaza war held in Warsaw, citing security concerns and antisemitism.

+A supporter of laicism, he signed a law that forbade religious symbols from Warsaw city hall in May 2024.

-LGBT Declaration
+LGBT rights

-On 18 February 2019, Trzaskowski signed a 12-point LGBT Declaration and announced his intention to follow World Health Organization guidelines.
-This declaration aimed at fighting discrimination of the LGBT community and provides guidance in such areas as security, education, culture, sport, administration, and work.
-Proposed actions range from providing shelter to LGBT teenagers rejected by their families, the introduction of local crisis intervention helplines, and providing access to anti-discrimination and sex education at city schools.
-Politicians from the national conservative Law and Justice (PiS) party objected to the program saying it would sexualize children.
-PiS party leader and former Prime Minister Jarosław Kaczyński responded to the declaration, calling LGBT rights "an import" that threatens Poland.
-According to The Daily Telegraph, the declaration "enraged and galvanized" conservative politicians and conservative media in Poland.
-The "LGBT-free zone" declarations have been seen as a reaction to the Warsaw declaration.
-In June 2019, the newly appointed Minister of National Education, Dariusz Piontkowski, criticised the declaration, saying that it was "an attempt to sexualize children by force" and "raise children who will be given away to paedophiles at some point".
+On 18 February 2019, Trzaskowski signed a 12-point LGBT Declaration aimed at combating discrimination of the LGBT community and providing guidance in the area of personal security, education, culture, sport, administration, and employment.
+His action and the declaration itself met with criticism from the national conservative Law and Justice (PiS) party.